Rahul Kohli was passed over for Pedro Pascal in The Fantastic Four

 Rahul Kohli has very little movie experience but has made his mark on the small screen through comic adaptation iZombie, horror series The Haunting of Bly Manor and The Fall of the House of Usher, and Hulu’s Death and Other Details.
 No doubt his time is coming but it still must be tough to have lost out to an established name such as Pedro Pascal.

 But a premiere name is exactly what Marvel needs as they look to restore confidence in their fanbase ahead of Phase Six, which will launch with The Fantastic Four.
 Rounding out the titular superheroes are Vanessa Kirby as Sue Storm / Invisible Woman, Joseph Quinn as Johnny Storm / Human Torch, and Ebon Moss-Bachrach as Ben Grimm / The Thing.
-Javier Bardem is reportedly in talks to play Galactus.
+Javier Bardem was reportedly in talks to play Galactus but Ralph Ineson ended up landing the role.

 How do you think Rahul Kohli would have done as Reed Richards in The Fantastic Four?
 Was this a missed opportunity from Marvel or is Pedro Pascal a better choice?
 Chime in with your thoughts below.